CivicActions/ssp-toolkit/docs/ssp.md

 ### TR-2: SYSTEM OF RECORDS NOTICES AND PRIVACY ACT STATEMENTS

-> "The organization:
->      a.
-Publishes System of Records Notices (SORNs) in the Federal Register,
-> subject to required
->            oversight processes, for systems containing personally identifiable
-> information (PII);
->      b.
-Keeps SORNs current; and
->      c.
-Includes Privacy Act Statements on its forms that collect PII, or on
-> separate forms that can be
->            retained by individuals, to provide additional formal notice to individuals
-> from whom the
->            information is being collected."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not publish a SORN.

 ### TR-3: DISSEMINATION OF PRIVACY PROGRAM INFORMATION

-> "The organization:
->      a.
-Ensures that the public has access to information about its privacy activities and is able to
->            communicate with its Senior Agency Official for Privacy (SAOP)/Chief Privacy Officer
->            (CPO); and
->      b.
-Ensures that its privacy practices are publicly available through organizational websites or
->            otherwise."

 ##### Privacy